atmyers/impactx/docs/source/usage/python.rst

    .. py:method:: add_particles(charge_C, distr, npart)

-      Generate and add n particles to the particle container.
+      Particle tracking mode: Generate and add n particles to the particle container.
       Note: Set the reference particle properties (charge, mass, energy) first.

       Will also resize the geometry based on the updated particle distribution's extent and then redistribute particles in according AMReX grid boxes.